 Rethink: A Philosophy Community Outreach Program

 Rethink, which was created in 2013 by graduate students at Columbia University and Teachers College and awarded the APA/PDC 2015 Prize for Excellence and Innovation in Philosophy Programs, is an outreach program that aims to promote philosophical engagement outside of a traditional academic context.
-We work with members of marginalized and underprivileged groups to help expose participants to new ideas and discuss philosophical issues with one another in a respectful and cooperative way.
+We work with members of marginalized and underprivileged groups to foster philosophical ways of thinking and discuss critical issues with one another in a respectful and cooperative way.

-Each discussion is led by two to four volunteer co-facilitators, all of whom are graduate students from various universities in the New York City area (Columbia, CUNY, Fordham, NYU, and The New School are all represented).
-We work primarily with at-risk and court-involved youth, currently incarcerated people, and victims of domestic abuse, sex trafficking, and related forms of gender violence.
-The topics of discussion tend to be--with important exceptions--drawn from areas of moral, social, and political philosophy that relevant to participants’ life experiences.
+Each discussion is led by two to four volunteer co-facilitators, most of whom are graduate students from various universities in the New York City area (Columbia, CUNY, Fordham, NYU, and The New School are all represented).
+We work primarily with at-risk and court-involved youth; currently incarcerated people; and victims of domestic abuse, sex trafficking, and related forms of gender violence.
+The topics of discussion tend to be — with important exceptions — drawn from areas of moral, social, and political philosophy that are relevant to participants’ life experiences.
 We have covered a broad range of topics in recent years, including democracy, equality, punishment, racism, sources of knowledge, beauty, and authenticity.
 We work closely with our community partners in developing discussion materials, selecting new topics, and revising our discussion plans.
-We also encourage our volunteers to create discussions around new topics and invite participants to suggest topics of their own.
+We also encourage co-facilitators to create discussions around new topics on the basis of suggestions from participants.

 Previous and current community partners include the following organizations:

 Rethink is grateful for the support of these institutions, our volunteers, the Philosophy Department of Columbia University, the Squire Family Foundation, and the American Philosophical Association.